 Yassin H. Andaloussi (2018 – 2019), MSci

 Yassin’s research, jointly supervised with Dr Krešo Bučar, focussed on how supramolecular hydrogen bonding interactions can be exploited in crystal engineering to improve the solid-state and physical properties of molecular semiconductors.

-After completing his MSci in Chemistry in 2011 at Imperial College, Sam undertook a brief internship in Polymer Chemistry at Clariant GmBH (Frankfurt), before returning to Imperial to undertake his PhD.
-His Research since then has focused on the synthesis and analysis of organic semiconducting materials for organic electronic applications.
-After focusing on polymer materials for solar and transistor devices during his PhD (which he completed in 2017), he moved into a teaching and support lecturer position at UCL to work on polymer materials for thermoelectric applications.
+After focusing on polymer materials for solar and transistor devices during his PhD at Imperial College London (2017), he moved into a teaching and support lecturer position at UCL to work on polymer materials for thermoelectric applications.

 As well as research, Sam is also interested in communicating science to anyone who’s interested.
 This has comprised of various ventures, notably: consulting for the discovery channel on their web series ‘Outrageous Acts of Science’; co-leading a large scale multi-departmental interactive art installation at the Imperial Festival to fuse art and science together; and recreating 18th Century Robert Boyle experiments with history undergraduates to explore the evidence for the resurrection of Christ (at the UCL Institute of Making).

 Sam is currently a Founding Analyst at Deep Science Ventures.